anshikavermag/pulse-and-paper-mynewsletter/README.md

 - `LIST_ID`: Your Mailchimp List ID.
 - `DATACENTER`: The data center specific to your Mailchimp account (e.g., us14).

-## 🚀 Deployment

-Instructions for deploying the application (e.g., using Heroku, Netlify, etc.) can be added here.

 ## 🛡 Security Considerations